martinnicolas/log_manager/README.md

 ## Usage

-Add the following line to make your logs availables.
+Add the following line in config/routes.rb to make your logs availables at /logs.

 ```ruby
 mount LogManager::Engine => "/logs"